Mladá Boleslav: Education

 Škoda Auto University is a private university, founded by the company in 2000.

 The Secondary Industrial School in Mladá Boleslav was founded in 1867 as one of the first vocational schools in the Czech lands.
 The development of the school was closely connected with the boom of the Škoda Auto factory.
-Before the World War II and the first decade after it, the school was the only specialized industrial school in the country.
+Before World War II and the first decade after it, the school was the only specialised industrial school in the country.

 Sport

-The football team FK Mladá Boleslav has played in the Czech First League since 2004.
+The football club FK Mladá Boleslav has played in the Czech First League since 2004.
 They were runners-up in 2005–06, have been Czech Cup winners twice (2011 and 2016) and have qualified for the European cups for multiple times.

-The ice hockey team BK Mladá Boleslav has been playing in the top-tier Czech Extraliga without interruption since 2014.
+The ice hockey club BK Mladá Boleslav has been playing in the top-tier Czech Extraliga without interruption since 2014.

-The city's floorball team, Florbal MB, belongs to the most successful Czech teams of the modern era.
+The city's floorball club, Florbal MB, belongs to the most successful Czech clubs of the 21st century.
 The team is a three-time national champion.